docker/docs/docs/reference/client-config.md

 # Notary client configuration file

-This document is for power users of the [Notary client](../advanced_usage.md), or for those who are [running their own service](../running_a_service.md) who want to facilitate CLI interaction or specify custom options.
+This document is for power users of the [Notary client](../advanced_usage.md) who want to facilitate CLI interaction or specify custom options.

 The configuration file for Notary client normally resides at `~/.notary/config.json`, but the path to a different configuration file can be specified using the